cielziyun/CODEWORDs/SKO/WEEK 7/readme.md

 # REFLECTION
 Mindmaps help me structure the ideas.
 Paper-prototype was a good method to structure the texts.
-P5js libraries and references are very helpful tools.
-Such as p5.sound and p5.particle, they help to make the original sketch more impactful and looks better.
+P5js libraries and references are very helpful tools as well.